Computer Science BSc (Hons)

 How you'll learn

-As you undertake independent learning at our university, one of the best unis for computer science, you'll have many resources to support you.
+As you undertake independent learning at our university, one of the best universities for computer science, you'll have many resources to support you.

 From online study materials to comprehensive journal articles and books, we provide top-notch facilities.
 This means that you receive the best possible computer science education.